Srivaths-P/Dockerless-Online-Judge/README.md

 ## Core Features

 *   **User Authentication:** Secure registration, login, and session management via HTTP-only cookies for the UI and Bearer tokens for the API.
-*   **Filesystem-based Content:** Contests and problems are loaded directly from a structured directory of Markdown and JSON files, allowing for easy updates and versioning with Git.
+*   **Filesystem-based Content:** Contests and problems are loaded directly from a structured directory of Markdown and JSON files.
+Includes a secure admin endpoint for hot-reloading data without server restarts.
 *   **Multi-language Support:** Out-of-the-box support for `C++`, `C`, and `Python`.
 The architecture is easily extendable to other languages.
 *   **Secure Sandboxed Execution:** A multi-layered security model to safely run untrusted code:
     *   **Resource Enforcement (`systemd`):** Hard limits on wall-clock time (TLE), memory usage (MLE), and process count (preventing fork bombs) are enforced at the kernel level using cgroups managed by `systemd`.
     *   **Filesystem & Network Isolation (`bubblewrap`):** User code is executed in a tightly sealed container with no network access (`--unshare-net`) and a read-only view of essential system libraries.
 It can only read its input and write to its designated output files.
 *   **Accurate Resource Measurement:** A dependency-free Python wrapper script uses the `os.fork()` and `os.wait4()` syscalls to precisely measure the wall-clock time and peak memory usage of user submissions, providing results consistent with professional judging platforms.
 *   **Asynchronous Judging:** Submissions are pushed to a high-performance `asyncio` queue and processed by a pool of background workers, ensuring the web interface remains fast and responsive under load.
+*   **Contest Lifecycle Management:** Full support for `Upcoming`, `Active`, and `Ended` contest states, with access controls to hide problems before a contest starts and block submissions after it ends.
 *   **Test Case Generator:** Problems can include a `generator.py` script.
 Users can request a sample test case (input/output) via the UI, which is securely executed in the same sandboxing environment.
 *   **Comprehensive Logging:** Detailed JSON logs track user activity, submission lifecycle events, and generator requests for auditing and analytics.
 *   **RESTful API:** A well-defined API for core functionalities like submitting code, checking submission status, and retrieving problem details.